max-hill/FourLeafMLE/README.md

-# Short package summary:
+# Package summary:

   We solve a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets under the Cavender-Farris-Neyman model from phylogenetics.

+  Authors: Max Hill (UC-Riverside) and Jose Israel Rodriguez (UW-Madison)

-# Introduction: tree topologies and the tree of life
+# Background: tree topologies and the tree of life

 One of the core motivations in evolutionary biology is to reconstruct the *tree of life* that describes how species have evolved over time.
 A